-All of The Doctor’s incarnations ranked.
-One of the reasons why British TV series Doctor Who has been able to run for 60 years is because, every time a Doctor dies, the character regenerates into a new version of themselves.
+Every incarnation of The Doctor ranked.
+One of the reasons why Doctor Who has been able to run for 60 years is because every time a Doctor dies the character regenerates into a new version of themselves.
 It’s an ingenious trick, both in the story and behind the scenes.

 Let’s make this clear right from the off.
 Jodie Whittaker could have been a great Doctor.
 The issue has nothing to do with the fact that the Doctor became a woman.
 In fact, the change was one we were especially excited about and one that opened up a world of possibilities.
 But someone had to be at the bottom of the list.

-The problem with the 13th Doctor has been the quality of the stories she’s been given, as well as her characterisation.
+The problem with the 13th Doctor was the quality of the stories she was given, as well as her characterization.
 Chris Chibnall turned Whittaker’s Doctor into something the character had never previously been: childish.

-Chibnall’s made the Doctor into an immature, awkward, emotionally-stunted character.
-It’s a fundamental misunderstanding, and it isn’t helped by the fact that the companions are so depressingly underwhelming.
+Chibnall made the Doctor into an immature, awkward, emotionally stunted character.
+It’s a fundamental misunderstanding, and it isn’t helped by the fact that the Doctor Who companions she gets are so depressingly underwhelming.
 She is also burdened with some of the worst episodes of all time, including Kerblam!, Spyfall Part Two, and Legend of the Sea Devils.

 We’re looking forward to the next time the Doctor is a woman because if the 13th Doctor did anything positive, it proved that the change in the character’s gender is no big deal.
 While we’re on the topic, may we politely suggest that T’Nia Miller of Flanaverse fame is born for the role?

-The 6th Doctor isn’t particularly likeable.
-In fact, he is patronising, arrogant, and dismissive.
+The 6th Doctor isn’t particularly likable.
+In fact, he’s patronizing, arrogant, and dismissive.
 This is a pretty big departure from what had come before, and while the character had always had an arrogant side to his personality, it had rarely been so central or prominent.

 The idea that The Doctor isn’t necessarily a pleasant person to spend time with is a really interesting one and is something that has been picked up on by subsequent Doctors.
 The 10th, 11th, and 12th Doctors all have moments of arrogance that can be traced back to the 6th Doctor.
 However, as a standalone version of the character, the sixth Doctor feels unbalanced.